-The migration of Canadian associates to the States is something of a specialty for Kat Komarnicki of recruitment firm Jowers Vargas.
-Here she tells us all about the process of lateralling south of the border.
+The migration of Canadian associates to the States is on the up.
+Recruiters from Jowers Vargas tell us all about the process of lateralling south of the border.

 Rhia Lyon, January 2022

 Chambers Associate: Which types of firm typically take Canadian laterals, and what sort of candidates are they looking for?